lo7ev/LOFMPL/README.md

 LOFMPL is an open-source project designed to advance the field of logic optimization, offering a robust, scalable solution for large-scale circuit design challenges.

+If you have any questions, please feel free to contact my email for inquiries: kxzhu21@m.fudan.edu.cn

 ## Build

 To build and configure LOFMPL, follow the steps below: